kovidomi/game-reversing/README.md

 ## Useful sites along the way

 - [Google](https://www.google.com) (seriously, use it, a lot, all the time)
-- [Official Microsoft documentation](https://docs.microsoft.com/en-us/) (includes documentations on MSVC, DirectX, Win32API, etc.)
+- [Official Microsoft documentation](https://docs.microsoft.com/en-us/) (includes documentations on MSVC, DirectX, Win32 API, etc.)
 - [Godbolt](https://godbolt.org/) (Extremely useful to verify compiler generated C++ code)

 ## Keywords you want to learn about in general